dxw/playbook/guides/delivery/setting-up-a-new-project.md

 ### Talk about dxw ways of working

 Give an overview of how dxw works.
 Don’t assume that everyone in the client team has read the original proposal or visited the dxw website.
-Explain how we work - agile mindset, culture, our approach to delivery, sprint ceremonies, writing stories, story workflow, the code review process, dxw Fridays
+Explain how we work - agile mindset, culture, our approach to delivery, sprint ceremonies, writing stories, story workflow, the code review process, dxw Fridays.

 ### Discuss how the team want to work